me3zaAKAgoat/42cursus/README.md

 - ##### SEGMENTATION FAULT
   Segmentation fault occurs when the program tries to access an area of memory that it is not allowed to access.
 - ##### BUS ERROR
-  Bus error occurs when the program gives a processor instruction with an addres that does not satisfyt its <mark>alignement requirements</mark>.
+  Bus error occurs when the program gives a processor instruction with an addres that does not satisfy its `alignement requirements`.

 ### What is ERRNO?

 - _ERRNO_ is an integer variable that is set by system calls and some library functions to indicate the specifics of an error in the event that one occurs.

 ## **Dealing With Files**

 - The f that prefixes file handling functions usually refers to the function being a high level routine as opposed to a low level routine function.
 - low level routines do not use buffering but can take up to one minute before data is physically written to the disc (we can use **fsync** to ensure that all data is written to the file).